 5 Tips for Discussing Home Care with Seniors

-If you’ve been seeing signs that your parent or loved one needs home care, then you may be feeling anxious about having that initial conversation with your parent.
+If you’ve seen signs that your parent or loved one needs home care, you may feel anxious about having that initial conversation with your parent.
 Introducing the idea of home care to a senior can be a sensitive conversation, but we have some tips to help you navigate that discussion.

 How to Introduce the Idea of Home Care to a Senior

-The more planning and forethought that you can put into how and when you’ll introduce the idea of home care to your parent, the better the conversation is likely to go.
-Consider these tips as you’re getting ready to talk with your parent.
+The more planning and forethought you can put into how and when you’ll introduce the idea of home care to your parents, the better the conversation will likely go.
+Consider these tips as you’re getting ready to talk with your parents.

 Time Your Conversation Carefully

 Think carefully about when you want to have this conversation with your parent.
-It’s best to discuss home care during a time when your parent is relaxed; avoid having this conversation right before a holiday or family gathering.
-Pick a quiet time when the two of you have plenty of time to talk, so you don’t have to worry about cutting the conversation short.
+It’s best to discuss home care when your parent is relaxed; avoid having this conversation right before a holiday or family gathering.
+Pick a quiet time when you have plenty of time to talk so you don’t have to worry about cutting the conversation short.

-Additionally, you will want to have this conversation before you actually hire or schedule home care for your parent.
-Discussing the option of home care will allow him or her to be involved in the decision, and this can make some seniors more willing to agree to home care.
+Additionally, you will want to have this conversation before hiring or scheduling home care for your parent.
+Discussing the home care option will allow him or her to be involved in the decision, making some seniors more willing to agree to home care.

 Listen to Your Parent’s Concerns

-When you start to talk about bringing in a caregiver, your parent will likely have concerns.
-It’s important that you listen to him or her and let them know that you understand their concerns.
+When discussing bringing in a caregiver, your parent will likely have concerns.
+You must listen to him or her and let them know that you understand their concerns.
 Some common concerns among the elderly when it comes to home care are:

 - Concern that home care signifies a lack of independence